-- Other diseases that may be connected to dry eyes are Diabetes, (especially with high blood sugar), Rheumatoid Arthritis, Thyroid disease (lower lid does not move when blinking), Asthma, Lupus, and possibly Glaucoma.
+- Other diseases that may be connected to dry eyes are Diabetes, (especially with high blood sugar), migraine headaches,1 Rheumatoid Arthritis, Thyroid disease (lower lid does not move when blinking), Asthma, Lupus, and possibly Glaucoma and

 - Age: Dry itchy eyes are experienced by 75% of those over 65, by which time you have 40% of the volume of tear film that you had when you were 18.